BuildCircle/microservice-workshop/README.md

 # microservice-workshop

-Goal: To build and host .NET Core API with edge to edge unit tests using .net core TestServer and host in docker.
+Goal: To run a .NET api in a docker container, and use docker compose to make it easier.

 # Prerequisites